k-box/k-box/docs/developer/database.md

 - *groups*: stores the collections:
  - `is_private` attribute indicate if the collection is Personal to the user or not.
 If not is a project collection
  - `color`: is a 6 digit field that stores the Hex Color value without the leading `#` character
-- *group_types*: stores the different group types available.
-Group types values are stored at database seeding time.
-Possible values are:
- - `GroupType::GENERIC` : generic collection
- - `GroupType::FOLDER` : the collection was created starting from a physical folder on the filesystem
 - *shared*: stores the shared document descriptors and collections
 - *sessions*: stores the logged in sessions
 - *failded_jobs*: stores the failed async jobs